- Caused by the wrongful act or neglect of another person or company; and

 Similarly, it matters not whether a surviving spouse has, or has not, remarried.

 Does an Inheritance Affect the Compensation in a Wrongful Death Claim?

 No, the fact that a spouse, or next of kin, may receive an inheritance from the decedent’s estate is not to be considered.
 Nor is it relevant whether or not the claimant(s) may have received insurance or workers’ compensation benefits as a result of the decedent’s death.

 What Is the Time Limit for Bringing a Wrongful Death Claim in Nebraska?

-A wrongful death claim must be commenced, or settled within two years after the decedent’s death.
+According to our Nebraska wronful death attorneys, a wrongful death claim must be commenced, or settled within two years after the decedent’s death.

 Speak to Our Nebraska Wrongful Death Attorneys Today For a Free Consultation